alliedtelesis/ansible_awplus/README.md

 ### Connecting to AlliedWare Plus devices

 Boot up your AW+ device.
-If you're an Allied Telesis developer and you don't have a device setup, search for `Find an AW+ device` in the internal wiki - it should be in a page called `Training - Linux PC`.
+If you're an Allied Telesis developer and you don't have a device set up, search for `Find an AW+ device` in the internal wiki - it should be in a page called `Training - Linux PC`.

 Once the AW+ device is booted, ensure that the device is connected using port 1.